Three Main Street America Staff members standing in front of a mural in Marion, Iowa.

 About

-The Community Transformation Workshop is an intensive and interactive two-day experience filled with educational sessions and exercises designed to provide Main Street practitioners with advanced tools and strategies to address complex revitalization projects and initiatives.
+The Community Transformation Workshop is an intensive and interactive two-day experience filled with educational sessions and exercises designed to provide participants with advanced tools and strategies to address complex revitalization projects and initiatives.
+The workshop includes instructional sessions led by experts in the field and hands-on assignments showcasing communities implementing strategic approaches to Main Street revitalization.

 Date, Location & Accomodations